DenoiseRep: Denoising Model for Representation Learning: Experiment on Vehicle Identification

 \section{Experiment on Vehicle Identification}

-In the image retrieval task, we also conducted experiments to verify the effectiveness of our method on the vehicle recognition task.
+In the image retrieval task, we also conduct experiments to verify the effectiveness of our method on the vehicle recognition task.
 Vehicle recognition in practical scenarios often results in images containing a large amount of noise due to environmental factors such as lighting or occlusion, which increases the difficulty of detection.
 Our method is based on denoising to obtain features with better representation ability.
-Therefore, we want to experimentally verify whether the FEFDFA module plays a role in vehicle recognition tasks with higher noise levels.
-We selected vehicleID~\cite{liu2016deep} as the dataset, vehicle-ReID~\cite{chu2019vehicle} as the baseline, and ResNet50 as the feature extractor for the experiment.
+Therefore, we want to experimentally verify whether the \textit{DenoiseRep} plays a role in vehicle recognition tasks with higher noise levels.
+We select vehicleID~\cite{liu2016deep} as the dataset, vehicle-ReID~\cite{chu2019vehicle} as the baseline, and ResNet-50 as the feature extractor for the experiment.

-From the results in Table \ref{tab: Vehicle Identification}, it can be seen that FEFDFA has excellent performance in vehicle detection tasks.
-Compared to the baseline, adding the FEFDFA module significantly improves both mAP and Rank-1 metrics without incurring additional detection time costs.
-Verified the denoising ability of the FEFDFA module in noisy environments.
+From the results in Table \ref{tab: Vehicle Identification}, it can be seen that \textit{DenoiseRep} demonstrates excellent performance in vehicle detection tasks.
+Compared to the baseline, adding the \textit{DenoiseRep} significantly improves both mAP and Rank-1 metrics without incurring additional detection time costs.
+It verifies the denoising ability of the \textit{DenoiseRep} in noisy environments.